Cyphermoon/Cyphermoon/README.md

 Hi ![](https://user-images.githubusercontent.com/18350557/176309783-0785949b-9127-417c-8b55-ab5a4333674e.gif)My name is Kelvin
 =======================================================================================================================================

-Software Developer
+Frontend Developer
 ------------------

-I am software developer with 4 years of expertise in building engaging user interfaces.
-Proficient in writing efficient code, and delivering high-quality web applications.
-My robust analytical skills, creative problem-solving, and adaptability, combined with a strong work ethic, position me as a valuable asset.
+I am a dedicated front-end developer with three years of hands-on experience in crafting engaging user interfaces and delivering high-quality web applications.
+I take pride in writing efficient and maintainable code.
+With a strong passion for continuous learning and professional growth, I am actively seeking opportunities within forward-thinking organizations that are committed to making a positive impact and taking on challenging problems.

 * ✨ Creating bugs since 2019
 * 📚 I'm currently a student at the University of South Wales